 When a Labradoodle breeder states they offer Australian Labradoodles, that is suppose to mean their lines are from the original stock of Australian Labradoodle – a dog that is multi-generational Labradoodle with careful breeding to ensure strong, healthy dogs.

 Labradoodles have a different approach to breeding.
 Labradoodles are a cross between Labradors and Poodles.
 These dogs don’t have the multi-generational approach that eliminates some of the unwanted characteristics.
 For instance, if you have a first generation American Labradoodle (50% Poodle/50%Labrador), you have a 50/50 chance of getting a dog that has a shedding coat, instead of the tight curly non-shedding coat.
 Everyone runs their program differently, here at Liberty Labradoodles, we love the blocky/boning added with the loving, caring, all knowing puppy that connects with you and others that sometimes is just amazing.
 We have several in therapy lines; working therapy dogs.
 I think it comes from Libby, who is such a “mother”.
 We carefully ponder and select our breeding girls and boys.
-It took us years of searching for both our Chief and our upcoming boy Banner.
+It took us years of searching for both our Chief and then later, our newest boy Banner.
 Many did not see the potential in them, but I did.

 Now, that I have explained that; let’s meet the Doodles!